Yukinari Sugawara: International career

 Sugawara represented Japan at the 2017 FIFA U-17 World Cup.
-Sugawara made his debut with the senior Japan national team in a friendly 0–0 tie with Cameroon on 9 October 2020.
+He made his debut with the senior Japan national team in a friendly 0–0 tie with Cameroon on 9 October 2020.
+In March 2023, Sugawara made his first start for Japan against Uruguay.
+In September of the same year, he provided the assist for the first goal against Germany and was also the starting point for the second goal.